mist64/geos/README.md

 ## Contributing

 Pull requests are greatly appreciated.
-Please keep in mind that a default build should always recreate the orginal binaries (use `regress.sh` to check), so for smaller changes use conditional assembly using `.if`, and for larger changes create new source files that are conditionally compiled.
+Please keep in mind that a default build should always recreate the orginal binaries, so for smaller changes use conditional assembly using `.if`, and for larger changes create new source files that are conditionally compiled.

+The following command line will build the `bsw` and `wheels` variants of GEOS and compare the resulting binaries with reference binaries:

+    make regress

 ## TODO